Japan Country Guide

 Once you own property, you’ll have to pay a yearly flat-rate tax of 1.4% and a 0.3% city planning tax.

 As mentioned, because Japan is already so highly developed, you probably won’t see much appreciation on your investment like you would if you invested in a frontier market such as Cambodia or the Philippines.

 When working with property developers in Japan, you should also be prepared for an entirely different real estate investment culture than you would face in your home nation.

 Many properties in Japan are new because structures do not last long in an environment which often suffers from natural disasters like earthquakes or tsunamis.

-You can read more about the best places to invest in Japan, how to hire real estate agents in the country, what to expect in terms of taxes and more in our Ultimate Guide to investing in Japanese property.
+You can read more about the best places to invest in Japan, how to hire real estate agents in the country, what to expect in terms of taxes and more in our guide to investing in Japanese property.

 But in general, we don’t recommend buying Japanese real estate.
 You can read more about why in this article.

 Japan has many options for private equity and venture capital.
 Several of the most prominent venture capital firms in Japan include: